lxdock/lxdock/docs/conf.rst

 -----

 The ``image`` option should contain the alias of the image you want to use to build your containers.
-LXD-Nomad will try to pull images from the default LXD's image server.
+LXDock will try to pull images from the default LXD's image server.
 So you can get a list of supported aliases by visiting https://images.linuxcontainers.org/ or by listing the aliases of the "images:" default remote: